Queuni/Match3-Core/README.md

 - Update the contributing guide with the new review process

 - Implement proper cleanup of resources when the process receives SIGTERM

+- Simplify error messages so they are actionable for the end user